 Server Name Indication (SNI) is designed to solve the problem that one server can only use one certificate so as to improve SSL/TLS extensions of the server and the client.
 If a server supports SNI, it means that the server can be bound to multiple certificates.
 To use SNI for the client, the domain name to connect to should be specified before SSL/TLS connections to the server are established, and then the server will return an appropriate certificate based on the domain name.

 A layer-7 HTTPS CLB listener supports SNI, i.e., binding multiple certificates, which can be used by different domain names in the listening rules.
 For example, in the same

-- You have already purchased an Application CLB instance.
+You have purchased a CLB instance.

 Classic CLB does not support forwarding based on domain name and URL; therefore, it does not support SNI.